 Auburn University Shellfish Lab

 The Auburn University Shellfish Laboratory serves as a satellite base of operations in coastal Alabama for applied and basic marine research conducted by faculty, researchers and graduate students in the School of Fisheries, Aquaculture and Aquatic Sciences of Auburn University.
-Typically, research efforts are focused on applied questions that come from the oyster industry.
-Current research focuses on increasing the safety of off-bottom oysters through different culture techniques and harvest practices, improving the consistency and quality of off-bottom farmed oysters through breeding and culture techniques, evaluating new technologies and techniques to raise off-bottom oysters that maximize profitability, and assessing the utility of spat on shell as a tool for fisheries enhancement and restoration projects.
-Read more here.
+Typically, research efforts are focused on applied questions that come from the shellfish industry.
+Read more here about our current research.

-The Auburn University Shellfish Laboratory also serves as a base of operations in coastal Alabama for extension and outreach efforts to commercial seafood stakeholders conducted by specialists and agents in the Alabama Cooperative Extension System.
-Typically, extension and outreach efforts are focused on the needs of the oyster industry but include all aspects of commercial seafood production, distribution and marketing.
-Current programs focus on supporting the off-bottom oyster farming industry and traditional oyster culture/fisheries, invasions by non-native marine species and education for seafood industry professionals.
-Read more here.
+The Auburn University Shellfish Laboratory also serves as a base of operations in coastal Alabama for Extension and outreach efforts to commercial seafood stakeholders conducted by specialists and agents in the Alabama Cooperative Extension System.
+Typically, Extension and outreach efforts are focused on the needs of the oyster industry but include all aspects of commercial seafood production, distribution and marketing.
+Read more here about our current Extension efforts.

 Tools and Resources for off-bottom oyster farmers

-We strive to provide relevant, user-friendly tools and resources to commercial off-bottom oyster farmers.
+We strive to provide relevant, user-friendly tools and resources to shellfish farmers.
 Read more here.

 Meet the AUSL team here.